ruffcorn33/Cheat-Sheets/npm.md

 # INSTALLING LOCAL PACKAGES
-npm install lodash --save (or npm install --save lodash) npm install moment --save npm install gulp gulp-sass --save-dev
+npm install lodash --save (or npm install --save lodash) npm install moment --save npm install gulp gulp-sass --save-dev (installs a development module)

+# WHY TO USE --save
+You don't want to include node_modules in a production app.
+After cloning, the user can run npm install to load all dependencies.

 # MOVE TO ANOTHER FOLDER
 npm install